AstralShadow/dice_gmtk22/README.md

     cp -r ../assets .
     ./dice

-Current version is still a bit unpleyable.
+Current version is an alpha version.